Feature Guides

 Expected Sensor Behavior

-Power draw in Standby mode 5W.
+Power draw in Standby mode is 5W.
 The motor does not spin, and light is not visible from the window.
 However, the sensor is on and listening to commands.
 The sensor status will be STANDBY.

 Standby Operating Mode Examples